komazwei/website/content/docs/faq/lost-password.md

 index: 1
 ---

-Go to the login screen and slect the "Forgot Password" button.
+Go to the login screen and select the "Forgot Password" button.